MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.101.md

 5. Cancellation and Termination Dates

-The cancellation and termination dates are as follows, unless otherwise specified in the Special Provisions:
+The cancellation and termination dates are as follows, unless otherwise specified in the actuarial documents:

 |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 Crop, state and county                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |Cancellation date|Termination date|
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|----------------|